abhiverma13/Moodify/README.md

 ![Moodify playlist screenshot](moodify_spotify_playlist.png)

-I built **Moodify** after realising some of my playlists had become musical soups.
+I built **Moodify**, a CLI tool, after realising some of my playlists had become musical soups.
 Searching for chill study music meant endless skips past dance bangers, and vice‑versa.
 By learning **your** mood labels from the playlists you already keep (Happy, Sad, Energetic, Calm—or any words you like), Moodify trains a compact neural net and then auto‑filters any playlist or CSV into fresh, mood‑pure playlists right inside your Spotify account.

 ---